dxlliv/planner/docs/getting-started.md

 npx create-plxnner planner
 ```

-Enter the project folder and start your planner:
+Enter the project directory and start your planner:

 ```bash
 cd planner